dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </faces-config>
 ```

-All this file does is to register an `ELResolver` (i.e. Expression Language resolver) that delegates to the `WebApplicationContext` context of Spring the responsibility to resolve name references.
-With it we can use Spring managed beans in the JSF context.
+All this file does is to register an `ELResolver` (i.e. an Expression Language resolver) that delegates to the `WebApplicationContext` context of Spring the responsibility to resolve name references.
+With it we can use Spring managed beans in the *JSF* context.

 As the last step to configure *JSF* with Spring Boot, we need to update the `Application` class of our project to create two more *beans*.
 This is done by configuring this class as follows: